 Documentary Feature: For the first year that I can recall, I've actually heard incredible things about three different documentaries in this category.
 And while I wouldn't be surprised if "13TH" eked out a win here, I think it's all about "O.J.: Made in America" this time.

 Documentary Short: And I've heard of ALL of these documentaries!
 (Full-disclosure: I am a liar.)
 That being said, this category offers a trio of films about Syrian refugees, one about an Oakland ICU, and an uplifting film called "Joe's Violin."
-And while voters might be more inclined to pick the more hopeful option, I think in this politically fraught climate, they'll be going with one of the Syrian shorts.
+And while voters might be more inclinedto pick the more hopeful option, I think in this politically fraught climate, they'll be going with one of the Syrian shorts.
 In that case, I think the winner will be "The White Helmets."

+Also, that's the most I've EVER had to say about the Documentary Short category!
 Foreign Language Film: Another case of the most political film winning the gold.
 "The Salesman" should have this one in the bag.

 Animated Short: When I saw "Piper" on the ballot, I went, "Aw!"
 Assuming Academy voters have a similar positive reaction, "Piper" will be the winner here.